 Assistance Exercises to Pair With 20 Rep Squats

-You should try to do a light set of pullovers for about 20-25 reps after your squats, as little as a 25lb plate will work perfectly, and you can also choose dumbbell if that is your preference.
+You should try to do a light set of pullovers for about 20-25 reps after your squats.
+As little as a 25lb plate will work perfectly, and you can also choose dumbbell or kettlebell if that is your preference.

 There is no need to stress yourself with a heavy weight here, so find something comfortable and ensure that you stick to this weight throughout the duration of the program.